mariusbutuc/bookata/pragmatic-ruby/README.md

   - `Symbol`: immutable names identifier

   - `Struct`:

     - lightweight class
     - collection of attributes
     - data, without behaviour

+  - Takeaways:

+    - Differentiate between `Symbol` and `String`
+    - Define a `Struct` and create objects from it
+    - Define constants and access them within a namespace
+    - Further encapsulate code

+  > This project […] has incrementally evolved into a full OO program with all the trappings of a "real-world" application!

+  - Yet to learn to/refine:
+    - Stop at "good-enough" refactoring stages
+    - Refactorings should _not_ change behaviour (e.g., output vs return string)

 - [ ] 17.
 Hashes
 - [ ] 18.
 Custom Iterators